 From the 1920s until the 1970s when the Women’s Bureau had an authorized strength of 50-officers the CPD women provided services to Cleveland’s, women and children.
 The Women’s Bureau’s recruiting brochure from the 1920 sums up their duties: “The primary function of a police woman is to deal with all cases in which women or children are involved either as offenders or victims of offenses.
 Crimes by or against females, irrespective of age and boys up to the age of 12, should be the special responsibility of the policewomen.
 They should discover, investigate, and correct anti-social circumstances and conditions in individual cases, and in the community, deal socially and legally with all delinquent women and children, give or secure social treatment calculated to result in reform, supplement the work of police men in securing evidence and convictions in special cases that will aid in correcting evil conditions.”

 In 1972, Officer Jean Clayton and a colleague filed a Sex Discrimination suite against the Cleveland Police Department and the City of Cleveland.
-The gist of the case was the ‘separate but equal’ policy of the department and its refusal to assign women to street patrol or promote them with the rest of the police force.
+The case was based on the ‘separate but equal’ policy of the department and its refusal to assign women to street patrol or promote them with the rest of the police force.
 Ms. Clayton won her suit.
 As a result, in 1973 the Woman’s Bureau was disbanded and the female officers of the Bureau were assigned to duties within the department.
-A follow-on suit, accusing the City of Cleveland with non-compliance with the original suit and failure by the City to hire more female officers was also won in Federal Court.
+A follow-up suit, accusing the City of Cleveland with non-compliance with the original suit and failure to hire more female officers, was also won in Federal Court.

-After the court ordered disbanding of the Women’s Bureau, its officers were assigned to duties, largely in an administrative or investigative capacity.
-The successful prosecution of the second suit forced the city and the department to assign women to street patrol duties alongside their male fellows.
+After the court-ordered disbanding of the Women’s Bureau, its officers were assigned to duties, largely in an administrative or investigative capacity.
+The successful prosecution of the second suit forced the city and the department to assign women to street patrol duties alongside their male colleagues.
 The transition was not without pain.
-There was considerable friction from the male officers and a loud protest from their wives and girl friends, but these were eventually worked out.
+There was considerable friction from the male officers and a loud protest from their wives and girlfriends, but these issues were eventually worked out.

 Another milestone in the history of women in the Cleveland Police Department was set in 2001 when Mayor Michael R. White appointed Commander Mary Bounds as Chief of Cleveland Police.
 Chief Bounds served until the appointment of Chief Edward Lohn by Mayor Jane Campbell in 2002.